yui/yeti/README.md

     $ gem install localtunnel

+## Yeti API

+You can `require("yeti")` inside your application to script Yeti for your own use.

+For API documentation:

+ - Run `make html` to build HTML documentation to `./api`.
+ - Review code comments inside `lib/yeti.js`, `lib/client.js` and `lib/hub/index.js`.

+Yeti follows [Semantic Versioning](http://semver.org/) but is currently at a 0.x.y release. **The public API is not stable.** There will be changes.

 ## Testing

 First, install the latest [PhantomJS][] for your platform.
 With [Homebrew][], just run `brew update; brew install phantomjs`.